vllm-project/llm-compressor/examples/quantizing_moe/README.md

-# Quantizing TinyMixtral-4x248M-MoE Model with FP8
+# Quantizing Mixtral-8x7B-Instruct-v0.1 Model with FP8

-This directory contains an example script for quantizing the `TinyMixtral-4x248M-MoE` model using the FP8 quantization scheme.
+This directory contains an example script for quantizing the `Mixtral-8x7B-Instruct-v0.1` model using the static per-tensor FP8 quantization scheme.

 ## Installation